apcurran/full-stack-REST-API-client/README.md

 * Admin dashboard has selective components that show on tab click

+* Admins may create new home listings, update them, or delete them

 * Google Maps API implemented with custom markers to show lat/lon location of individual homes

-* Modern CSS layout via Grid and Flexbox used throughout
+* Custom modern CSS layout via Grid and Flexbox used throughout